 Rachel D’Avino Playground in Asbury Park

-This beachfront playground’s tranquility and beauty have an even deeper meaning because it was built in honor of Rachel D’Avino, killed in the Sandy Hook shootings.
-The Rachel D’Avino Playground incorporates this beloved teacher’s love of dragonflies and the beach and pays tribute to her passion for working with special needs children.
-It sits at 7th Avenue, right on the sand, and is part of the Sandy Ground Project: Where Angels Play built in honor of each of the 26 Sandy Hook victims.
-There are several others located around New Jersey you can find out about here.
+This beachfront playground’s tranquility and beauty have an even deeper meaning because it was built in honor of Rachel D’Avino, a teacher killed in the Sandy Hook shootings.
+It incorporates this beloved teacher’s love of dragonflies and the beach and pays tribute to her passion for working with special needs children.
+It sits at 7th Avenue, right on the sand, and is part of the Sandy Ground Project: Where Angels Play, built in honor of the 26 Sandy Hook victims.

 Rachel D’Avino Playground: 1501 Ocean Ave., Asbury Park 07712